quail-ink/docs.quail.ink/docs/writer/channel-settings.md

 4. Visit [LINE Developer Dashboard](https://developers.line.biz/console), select the channel you want to connect, find **Assertion Signing Key** under **Basic Settings**, click **Register a public key** button, paste the public key you just copied, then click **Register** button.
 5. Copy the **Assertion Signing Key** and paste it to the channel settings page.
 6. Then fill in the **Channel ID** and **Channel Secret**.
 You can find them under **Basic Settings**.
 7. Optional: fill in the **Basic ID**, an LINE icon with invite URL will be added to the subscribe form.
+You can find it under **Messaging API Settings**.

 That's all.
 Now you can save the settings.
 The new deliveried posts will be sent to the LINE channel too.